le-open-source/iBus-System/README.md

 ```
 > Refer to step <ins>3</ins> of the [installation](https://github.com/le-open-source/iBus-System?tab=readme-ov-file#installation).
 You either assigned the ObjectValue to the wrong object, or didn't assign it at all

+## Further Support

+For further support, feel free to join our [support server on Discord](https://discord.gg/Z5RK4GYfuN).

 ## Installation

 1. Insert the `iBusModule` script into $\color{blue}{\textsf{ServerScriptService}}$